laurentpellegrino/tundler/README.md

 The API will be reachable on port `4242` and the HTTP proxy on `8484`.

-By default, the VPN and HTTP proxy run inside their own network namespace.
+By default, VPN providers run inside their own network namespace.
 The `TUNDLER_NETNS` environment variable specifies the namespace name (defaults to `vpnns`).
-VPN daemons are launched in that namespace using systemd overrides, while the REST API stays in the main namespace so it remains reachable even when the VPN changes routing.
+VPN daemons are launched in that namespace using systemd overrides, while the REST API and proxy stay in the main namespace so they remain reachable even when the VPN changes routing.

 #### Environment variables